 - Additional images, like graphics, logos or quote boxes should be smaller, and typically aligned right.
 Images aligned left make it more difficult to read the text, and if images are closely alternated between right and left alignment, readability becomes even more difficult.

 - The number of images to add to an article is defined by what is required by the content (in terms of aiding understanding) and what is necessary to help keep a reader focused and engaged.
 Too many images is distracting; too few, and there may be less incentive for the reader to wade through the next 1000 words.

 - Your blog header sets the tone and is a great place to get creative.
 Even if you just use text, why not try a really cool or unique font?

-- Not every site has a slider, but if your blog does (see the Your Writer Platform homepage, for an example), use it to promote your top posts and spruce up the visual style and interest of your homepage.
+- Not every site has a slider, but if your blog does, use it to promote your top posts and spruce up the visual style and interest of your homepage.

 - The concept of a feature box was introduced by Derek Halpern of Social Triggers, with the challenge that: if you removed your logo and tagline, would people know what your site is about without scrolling and clicking?
 Consider adding a feature box graphic to help potential fans quickly ‘get’ what you, or your site, is all about.

 - Less is definitely more when it comes to your sidebar, but maximizing your sidebar real estate is super important.
 Consider adding a picture of you (with a short bio and linked to your About page), ‘call-to-action’ graphics that link to your books, additional resources or your top posts.
 (Slide your eyes to the right to see how I’ve done it here on YWP, or check out how Catherine Ryan Howard does it at Catherine, Caffeinated).